fanxiule/CRD_Fusion/README.md

                --occ_detection
 ```

 It is assumed that the pretrained weights are saved in `models/SceneFlow`.
-The TensorBoard event is saved in `models/eval_SceneFlow` or other directory specified by `--log_dir` and `--model_name`.
+The TensorBoard event is saved
+in `models/eval_SceneFlow` or other directory specified by `--log_dir` and `--model_name`.

-To perform evaluation on the validation split of KITTI 2012/2015 datasets, change `--dataset` to `kitti2012` or `kitti2015`,
+To perform evaluation on the validation split of KITTI 2012/2015 datasets, change `--dataset` to `kitti2012`
-change `--checkpt` to `models/KITTI2012` or `models/KITTI2015`.
-Lastly, set `--resized_height` to 376 and `--resized_width`
+or `kitti2015`, change `--checkpt` to `models/KITTI2012` or `models/KITTI2015`.
+Lastly, set `--resized_height` to 376
+and `--resized_width`
 to 1248.
-If you want to save intermediate results as a TensorBoard event, set `--log_frequency` to 5.
+If you want to save the intermediate results as a TensorBoard event, set `--log_frequency` to 5.

 <strong>Note</strong>: The provided pretrained models for KITTI 2012/2015 have been trained using `kitti2012_full`
 or `kitti2015_full`.
 Setting `--dataset` to `kitti2012` or `kitti2015` will evaluate the model on the validation split